Business Decision Making G (11396.3)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-It is recommended that students watch all lectures and attend all workshops.
+It is recommended that students attend all lectures and tutorials.
 Students must submit all pieces of assessment

 Required IT skills